fourst4r/cppwinrt/README.md

+# A fork of cppwinrt modified to generate Reflaxe.CPP Haxe externs (unfinished)

 # The C++/WinRT language projection

 C++/WinRT is an entirely standard C++ language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows API.
 With C++/WinRT, you can author and consume Windows Runtime APIs using any standards-compliant C++17 compiler.